docker/docs/content/security/faqs/single-sign-on/users-faqs.md

 ### Is it possible to force users of Docker Desktop to authenticate, and/or authenticate using their company’s domain?

 Yes.
-Admins can force users to authenticate with Docker Desktop by provisioning a [`registry.json`](../../../security/for-admins/configure-sign-in.md) configuration file.
+Administrators can force users to authenticate with Docker Desktop by provisioning a [`registry.json`](../../../security/for-admins/configure-sign-in.md) configuration file.
 The `registry.json` file will force users to authenticate as a user that's configured in the `allowedOrgs` list in the `registry.json` file.

 Once SSO enforcement is set up on their Docker Business organization or company on Hub, when the user is forced to authenticate with Docker Desktop, the SSO enforcement will also force users to authenticate through SSO with their IdP (instead of authenticating using their username and password).

-Users may still be able to authenticate as a "guest" account using a non-domain email address.
+Users may still be able to authenticate as a guest account using an email address that doesn't match the verified domain.
 However, they can only authenticate as guests if that non-domain email was invited.

 ### Is it possible to convert existing users from non-SSO to SSO accounts?